HichamBC/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6) 5-firstlines file is a script that Display the first 10 lines of /etc/passwd.
 7) 6-third_line file is a script that displays the third line of the file iacta.
 8) 7-file file is a a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+9) 8-cwd_state file is a script that writes into the file ls_cwd_content the result of the command ls -la.